Mike Clarke's the punk behind the UK's long running Infllammable

 outcasts, misfits and interpretations began to solidify into dogma and ritual.
 Suddenly bands that dared

-UK Subs/ Angelic Upstarts-style 3 chord bluster were getting bottled
+to deviate from the standard UK Subs/ Angelic Upstarts-style 3 chord bluster were getting bottled

 off.
 Punks were moving to London from up North,Scotland,wherever,squatting had started on a larger